-On each of October 26, 2011, and March 12, 2012, the Company purchased an additional 5% of the share capital of m2k-laser GmbH through ROFIN-SINAR Laser GmbH under an option agreement between the Company and the minority shareholders of m2k-laser GmbH.
-As a result of those share purchases, the Company currently holds 90% of the share capital of m2k-laser GmbH.
+On each of October 26, 2011, and March 12, 2012, the Company purchased an additional 5% of the share capital, and on November 18, 2013, the Company purchases the remaining 10% of the shares capital of m2k-laser GmbH through ROFIN-SINAR Laser GmbH under an option agreement between the Company and the minority shareholders of m2k-laser GmbH.
+As a result of those share purchases, the Company currently holds 100% of the share capital of m2k-laser GmbH.

 Effective March 28, 2007, the Company acquired 100% of the common stock of Corelase Oy, Tampere (Finland).
 Corelase Oy has considerable experience in semiconductors, optics, and fiber technology.
-Its product lines include ultrashort pulse, mode-locked fiber laser systems, fiber laser modules, and other components.
+Its product lines include ultrashort pulse, modelocked fiber laser systems, fiber laser modules, and other components.
 The terms of the purchase included payment of a deferred purchase price based on Corelase Oy achieving certain financial targets.
 On December 14, 2011, the Company finalized and paid the deferred purchase price.
 This payment resulted in additional goodwill of \$13.4 million.